 - LEILA and SOFIE: These are projects that extract ontological information from natural language texts.

 - Watermarking: This project developed methods to protect ontological knowledge against plagiarism.

-- Katerina Tzompanaki (Postdoc in 2016, since 2016 associate professor at the University of Cergy)
+- Katerina Tzompanaki (Postdoc in 2016, now associate professor at U Cergy)

 - Danai Symeonidou (Postdoc in 2015, now at INRA Montpellier)